Centre for Studies on Inclusive Education

 April 2019

-CSIE responds to Ofsted’s consultation on the proposed education inspection framework 2019
+CSIE response to Ofsted’s consultation on the proposed education inspection framework 2019

 The Office for Standards in Education (Ofsted) has had an open consultation, inviting feedback on its proposed new inspection framework “Education inspection framework 2019: inspecting the substance of education”, which is expected to be introduced in September.